The cross-country adventures continue …

 Highway 54 just north of Alamogordo, was one of the most frightening stretches of solo travel I experienced on this trip (outside my experience at the Mississippi rest stop).

-I ran downstairs, scarfed down as much protein & carbs as possible, skipped some coffee and threw my few bags of belongings into the Jeep and away I went!
-I arrived at the park right at opening time, 8 am and yes, those iron gates were indeed open!
+I ran downstairs, scarfed down as much protein & carbs as possible, sipped some coffee and threw my few bags of belongings into the Jeep and away I went

 Pulling up to the gate, I was met by a woman from Wisconsin who informed me that it was my lucky day.
-I told her I didn’t know how much luckier I could get as I’d just driven all the way from Minnesota, through an ice storm and a government shutdown just to find out that this park had re-opened less than 24 hours ago.
+I told her I didn’t know how much luckier I could get as I’d just driven all the way from Minnesota, through an ice storm and a government shutdown just to find out that this park had re-opened less than 12 hours before my arrival.
 She did indeed make my day 30% better by telling me that admission was free today.
-She handed me a map, gave me some guidance and away I went with the largest grin I’ve had on this mug since I got a personal tour of a recycling facility in Slovenia.
+She handed me a map, gave me some guidance, and away I went with the largest grin I’ve had on this mug since I got a personal tour of a recycling facility in Slovenia.
 (Oh ya, that was the best high a girl can get without foreign substances.)

 After 2 miles in, I stopped at the very first trail, Playa Trail and began the first of my five hikes that day, totaling around 10 miles of foot climbing.
 I hiked every square inch of the designated trails and several more on my own.
 Reading about the animals occupying the park and how their characteristics have transformed over the years to camouflage with the landscape is pretty fascinating.